lyo-n/horse-racing-apps/README.md

 - any UI library you want, or you can use just pure CSS
 - Testing Library

-We will assess by following criteria:
-- How you application works
-- Project structure, files and folders organization
-- Code quality, readability, etc.
-- React knowledge
-- Clean and understandable git history

 ### How to run the server
 ```cd server && npm install && npm run start```
 You can visit [http://localhost:3002](http://localhost:3002) to check that the service is working correctly and inspect the data it produces.